Beech Leaf Disease

 Beech leaf disease is a newly described disease causing discolouration of beech leaves.

-Beech leaf disease was first observed in Ohio in 2012 and is now found across Eastern USA and Canada.
-It mainly affects American beech, however symptoms have been observed on other beech species such as European beech and Oriental beech.
+It was first observed in Ohio in 2012 and is now found across Eastern USA and parts of Canada.
+It mainly affects American beech (F. grandifolia), however symptoms have been observed on other beech species such as European beech (F. sylvatica) and the Japanese beech (F. crenata).
 As a newly described disease the risk to other beech species, the disease biology, and pathogens associated require further research.